 When setting up your showroom, create focal points or eye-catching displays that draw in visitors.
 If you have a large showroom with multiple departments, consider adding a focal point to each section of your store.
 If you have a smaller space, consider using one main display for the entire room.
 Focal points could be composed of product displays or digital screens airing engaging information about your products and brand.
 [Check out this case study on how Drone Nerds used digital signs to engage and educate customers in their showroom.]

 As you set up your showroom, think about what customers in your location will see, but also think about what customers outside will see.
-Focus on the areas about your windows and make sure they look good from both inside and outside views.
+Focus on the areas around your windows and make sure everything looks good from both inside and outside views.
 By setting up beautiful window displays that highlight your best products, you can lure customers into your store by giving them a sneak peek of what they will find inside.

 Create a Warm Atmosphere

-The primary focus of your showroom may be the products, but you can’t forget about the customers that are also in the room.
-Make sure the showroom is comfortable, welcoming, and inviting to your shoppers.
-Use a variety of ambient, task, accent, and decorative lighting to give dimension to the space.
+The primary focus of your floor may be the products, but you can’t forget about the customers that are also in the room.
+Make sure your space is comfortable, welcoming, and inviting to your shoppers.
+Use a variety of ambient, task, accent, and decorative lighting to give dimension to space.
+Pump a custom scent to create an emotional and memorable connection.
 Add overhead music with the appropriate volume and style.
 And, consider adding seating areas to provide places for shoppers and their companions to take a rest while they browse.

 Empower Your Staff to Help Customers

-Make sure your showroom staff is equipped to give your customers the best experience possible.
-Set up information kiosks so employees can quickly and easily access information customers may need such as product prices, availability, and delivery times.
+Make sure your staff is equipped to give your customers the best experience possible.
+Set up information kiosks and detailed menu boards so employees can quickly and easily access information customers may need such as product prices, availability, and delivery times.
 And, train your staff to give your target customer the shopping experience they prefer -- whether that is providing a lot of sales advice or standing back and letting the customer shop on their own.

 Collect Customer’s Contact Information

 You can easily notify customers about your events and sales when you have their contact information.
 So be sure to set up opportunities to collect email addresses from those who visit your store.
-Invite visitors to provide their information when they check out and set up interactive kiosks that allow them to enter their contact info in exchange for entering a contest or signing up for coupons and discounts.
+Invite visitors to provide their information when they log in to your free WiFi. later you can use this information to send them coupons and discounts via text or email.

-Your showroom is your opportunity to make a real life connection with your customers and turn interested shoppers in buyers.
+Your floor is your opportunity to make a real-life connection with your customers and turn interested shoppers in buyers.
 So make sure you are using these tips for setting up your showroom and creating a space that gives customers the ability to make educated, in-person purchasing decisions.

 Want even more tips on how to impress your customers and increase sales?